qiime2/docs/source/tutorials/pd-mice.rst

 ..
 Yep, donor is a significant and large effect, as we expected from the PCoA
 ..
 Overall, cage is significant but some of this is drive by between donor differences.

-A significant difference in PERMANOVA can reflect a large difference between the group or differences in variances within a group.
+A significant difference in PERMANOVA can reflect a large difference between the groups or differences in variances within a group.
 This means that we might see a statistically significant difference even if it's caused by variation within one group.
 Distance boxplots can help give a visual sense of this, but it's nice to use a statistical test to confirm this.
 We can use the `permdisp`_ to help rule out differences due to a high degree of dispersion (within-group variance) in one of the groups of interest.

 We can specify that we want to use permdisp using the ``--p-method`` flag in ``qiime diversity beta-group-significance``.
 Let's explore dispersion based on ``cage_id`` to check whether are cage-related differences are due to large within-cage variance.